 According to Google, linking your ads to your Google Analytics account will help you…

 …track “the full customer cycle, from how users interact with your marketing (e.g., seeing ad impressions, clicking ads)…

 …to how they finally complete the goals you’ve set for them on your site (e.g., making purchases, consuming content).”

 This can be helpful if you want to analyze the effectiveness of your Google ads and your customer’s journey.

-In addition, it can aid in determining your return on investment for your Google ad campaigns.
+In addition, it can aid in determining your return on investment for your PPC campaign.

 Tailor Your Views